 Provision Summary: C.3.1 The board should establish an audit committee composed of at least three members who are all independent non-executive directors.
-The Tweet commission with this very increase The Trust complies with this requirement.
+The Trust complies with this requirement.
 C.3.3 The council should take the lead in agreeing with the audit committee the criteria for appointing, re-appointing and removing external auditors.
 The Trust complies with this requirement.
-The Trust compiles with this requirement.
 C.3.6 The NHS foundation trust should appoint an external auditor for a period of time which allows the auditor to develop a strong understanding of the finances, operations and forward plans of the NHS foundation trust.
-The Trust complies with this requirement. · · C.3.7 When the council ends an external auditor's appointment in disputed circumstances, the chairperson should write to Monitor informing it of the reasons behind the decision. berind the decision.
 The Trust complies with this requirement.
+C.3.7 When the council ends an external auditor's appointment in disputed circumstances, the chairperson should write to Monitor informing it of the reasons behind the decision.
+The Trust complies with this requirement.
 C.3.8 The audit committee should review arrangements that allow staff of the NHS foundation trust and other individuals where relevant, to raise, in confidence, concerns about possible improprieties in matters of financial reporting and control, clinical quality, patient safety or other matters.
-Same quality, paner is saidly or care.
-Handle The Trust complies with this requirement.
-D.1.1 Any performance-related elements of the remuneration of executive directors J should be designed to align their interests with those of patients, service users and taxpayers and to give these directors keen incentives to perform at the highest levels.
+The Trust complies with this requirement.
+D.1.1 Any performance-related elements of the remuneration of executive director should be designed to align their interests with those of patients, service users an taxpayers and to give these directors keen incentives to perform at the higher levels.
 The Trust did not have a performance-related element of remuneration for Executive Directors during 2017/18.
-D.1.2 Levels of remuneration for the chairperson and other non-executive directors should reflect the time commitment and responsibilities of their roles.
+D.1.2 Levels of remuneration for the chairperson and other non-executive directors shareflect the time commitment and responsibilities of their roles.
 The Trust complies with this requirement.
-The Trust compiles with this requirement.
-D.1.4 The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointments would give rise to in the event of early termination.
+D.1.4 The remuneration committee should carefully consider what commitments (including pension contributions and all other elementary directors' terms of appointments would give rise to in the event of early terms.
 The Trust complies with this requirement.
 D.2.2 The remuneration committee should have delegated responsibility for setting remuneration for all executive directors, including pension rights and any compensation payments.
 The Trust complies with this requirement.
-The True Compilee that and requirements